bjalder26/Canvas-Math-Accessibility-Enhancement/README.md

 1. Ensure no other Canvas JS customizations conflict with MathJax.
 2. Temporarily remove this script to confirm the issue.
 3. If the problem resolves, re-add the script and set `DEBUG = true` to capture logs.

+---

+### Test Files
+Files to test the script for MathJax v2 and v3 have been included.